fsefacan/Dapper.Repository/README.md

 # Dapper.Repository
-Dapper Sql Query Generater with Repository Design Pattern
+Dapper Sql Query Generator with Repository Design Pattern

 No major changes will be made except for the existing features.